locationtech-labs/geopyspark/README.rst

 .. image:: https://badges.gitter.im/locationtech-labs/geopyspark.png
    :target: https://gitter.im/geotrellis/geotrellis

+**GeoPySpark is not currently under active development.
+We will try and address PRs and Issues, but it may take some time as most of our resources are devoted to other projects now.
+There is a chance that this project will be revisted in the future, so it is by no means dead.**

 GeoPySpark is a Python bindings library for `GeoTrellis <http://geotrellis.io>`_, a Scala library for working with geospatial data in a distributed environment.